-- · identifying and recommending to the board of directors individuals qualified to serve as members of our board of directors and on the committees of the board; - · advising the board with respect to matters of board composition, procedures and committees; - · developing and recommending to the board a set of corporate governance principles applicable to us and overseeing corporate governance matters generally including review of possible conflicts and transactions with persons affiliated with directors or members of management; and - · overseeing the annual evaluation of the board and our management.
+- · identifying and recommending to the board of directors individuals qualified to serve as members of our board of directors and on the committees of the board; - \cdot advising the board with respect to matters of board composition, procedures and committees;

+- · developing and recommending to the board a set of corporate governance principles applicable to us and overseeing corporate governance matters generally including review of possible conflicts and transactions with persons affiliated with directors or members of management; and - · overseeing the annual evaluation of the board and our management.

 The nominating and corporate governance committee will consider director candidates recommended by eligible stockholders.
-Stockholders may recommend director nominees for consideration by the nominating and corporate governance committee by writing to the Nominating and Corporate Governance, Attention: Chairman, Advaxis, Inc., 305 College Road East, Princeton, New Jersey 08540.
+Stockholders may recommend director nominees for consideration by the nominating and corporate governance committee by writing to the Nominating and Corporate Governance, Attention: Chairman, Advaxis, Inc., Technology Centre of New Jersey, 675 US Highway One, New Brunswick, New Jersey, 08902.
 Any recommendations for director made to the nominating and corporate governance committee should include the nominee's name and qualifications for membership on our board of directors, and should include the following information for each person being recommended or nominated for election as a director: